hyperglyph/hyperglyph/spec/glyph_spec.rst

 if arguments are present, clients SHOULD raise an error.

 for 'blob', the client MUST send the blob contents as the request body, setting the appropriate content-type header.
+The client MUST add the header 'Content-Disposition: form-data; name="...";', with the name of the input set.

 for 'form', the request body MUST be a glyph encoded ordered dictionary of (name->value) entries.